Good SUP Advice Can Be Hard To Find

 ‘Too cool for school Steve’ may have told you that leashes and PFDs (life jackets) are lame and for beginners only.
 However, Steve must have forgotten that a leash and PFD will save your life in an unlikely situation and they’re required by law in many bodies of water.

 The U.S Coast Guard (USCG) requires that you must always wear a leash and have a USCG-approved PFD with you while paddle boarding.
 In the unlikely chance you fall off your SUP, a leash and PFD can literally save you from drowning.
-It doesn’t matter if you’ve been paddle boarding for over 10 years, water conditions can change in a heartbeat and become dangerous for even the most elite paddlers.
+It doesn’t matter if you’ve been paddle boarding for over 10 years, water conditions can change in a heartbeat and waves become dangerous for even the most elite paddlers.

 Keep in mind that children 12 years or younger always need to wear a USCG-approved PFD while paddle boarding.
-Although, if you’re SUP surfing, you do not need to have a PFD with you

 2. The Worst Advice About How To Hold Your Paddle